wichen42/Interactive-Character-Sheet/README.md

 Dungeons & Dragons is a fantasy tabletop role-playing game originally designed by Gary Gygax and Dave Arneson.
 The classic tabletop RPG is a collaborative story telling where one player takes on the role of the Dungeon Master (DM) while the others each control their own player character (PC).
 Typically a party of players are composed of characters that each have their unique area of specialties.
 Each character is unique and their composition of various factors such as skills, class, or race allows players to have a large amount of freedom in how they would like to progress their campaign.

 Before the campaign begins DMs and players will often have a Session 0, where the players first create their character.
 Players will have to choose a race, class, starting class skills, proficiencies, generate their starting stat points, and more.
 All of these attributes are tracked from the start on a Character Sheet which players will utilize over the course of the campaign to keep track of new skills, items, equipment, notes, and more.
-The goal of this interactive Character Sheet is to help players better track their PC and also reduce the time spent refering to the Player's handbook by provide helpful tooltips for their character's attributes and skills.
+The goal of this interactive Character Sheet is to help players better track their PC and also reduce the time spent refering to the Player's handbook by provide helpful tooltips for their character's attributes, skills and provide a visual interpretation of their character.

 <br>

 **<ins>Functionality & MVPs</ins>**

 - Character Input fields that a player can edit.
-- Character Sheet updates when level or attribute point changes.
+- Character sprite model visualization via Canvas.
 - Tool tips over character attributes, proficiency, and skills.
 - Character EXP tracker.
 - Character equipment weight tracker.